AdobeDocs/commerce-merchant-services.en/help/product-recommendations/onboarding.md

 See [[!DNL Page Builder] Integration](page-builder.md) for instructions on how to add [!DNL Product Recommendations] into [!DNL Page Builder] content.

-## Price indexer
+## SaaS price indexing

-Product Recommendation customers can use the new [SaaS price indexer](../price-index/index.md), which provides faster price changes updates and synchornization time.
+Product Recommendation customers can use [SaaS price indexing](../price-index/index.md), which provides faster price changes updates and synchornization time.

 ### B2B support {#b2bsupport}